Ippudo Cucumber Salad

-- Cut a 1 foot square of parchment paper, and place sesame seeds in the middle.
+- Coarsely crush sesame seeds with a mortal and pestle.
+If you don’t have one, cut a 1 foot square of parchment paper, and place sesame seeds in the middle.
 Fold paper in half, and use a rolling pin or heavy glass bottle to crush the sesame seeds through the paper.
-This will take 10-20 rolls, and you should end up with a coarse sesame powder.

 - Mix all dressing ingredients together in a small bowl.